rfberaldo/sqlz/docs/scanning.md

 ## QueryRow Scanner

-`Scan()` automatically iterate over rows and scans at max one row into destination.
+`Scan()` automatically iterates over rows and scans at most one row into destination.
 If the query results are empty, it returns [sql.ErrNoRows](https://pkg.go.dev/database/sql#ErrNoRows).

 ```go